 The full Board of Governors meets at least six times a year.
 In addition, the Board also has various sub committees including: Finance & Resources, Learning & Standards, HR, and Projects.
 Feedback on matters discussed in the meetings is given in the newsletter.

 St George’s is honoured to have the patronage of the British Ambassador to Luxembourg, Fleur Thomas.

 Mr Ziegenhagen arrived in Luxembourg with his family from Dublin in 2007.
-He works as in-house legal counsel in the insurance sector for a Luxembourg subsidiary of a large US insurance group and is a qualified solicitor in England, Wales and the Republic of Ireland.
-The family consists of his wife Caroline, four lively dogs, adult daughter Laura and her brother Sean, who has been attending St George’s from the start and is currently experiencing school life in Secondary.
+He works as Head of Legal and Regulatory Affairs for a Luxembourg insurance group owned by German construction group Hochtief AG and is a qualified solicitor in England, Wales and the Republic of Ireland.
+The family consists of his wife Caroline, four lively dogs, adult daughter Laura and her brother Sean, who attended St George’s until the summer of 2022.
+Mr Ziegenhagen can be contacted on firstname.lastname@example.org